Apoo711/Apoo711/README.md

 - I'm currently working on [**a bunch of projects**](https://github.com/stars/Apoo711/lists/my-projects-active)
 - I am Indian! (*This automatically makes me better at tech than you!*)
 - I think of great ideas but never implement them! ~~*But like, who doesn't do that?*~~
-- I love to read manga, watch anime and play games in my free time... *I know I'm a failure...*
 - Help...

 ### Technologies that I know!